neuralmagic/deepsparse/README.md

 We are pleased to announce support for LLMs in DeepSparse, starting with MosaicML's MPT-7B.

+DeepSparse is optimized for performant inference of LLMs with:
+- Optimized sparse quantized CPU kernels
+- Efficient usage of cached attention keys and values for minimal memory movement
+- Compressed memory using sparse weights

 ### Try It Now

 Install (requires Linux):